Oftentimes, knowing different types of discipline are important. They help your child to better understand responsible behaviour.

 Time-Out:

 Take your child to a quiet space and give them time to calm down and think about what they’ve done.
-(Your suppose to go to a room where you can see them but they can't see you.)
+(You should go to a room where you can see them but they can't see you.)

 Logical Consequences: